CARP: Context-Aware Reliability Prediction of Black-Box Web Services: Evaluation

-In this section, we present our preliminary results on evaluating the effectiveness of \textit{CARP}.
-For ease of reproducing our approach, we release our source code with detailed experimental results on our project page\footnote{\textit{\url{http://wsdream.github.io/CARP}}}.
+In this section, we present our results on evaluating the effectiveness of \textit{CARP}.
+For ease of reproducing our approach, we release our source code with detailed experimental results on our WS-DREAM project page\footnote{{\url{http://wsdream.github.io/CARP}}}.
+The WS-DREAM repository~\cite{wsdream_repo} is currently hosted on Github to disseminate our research results as well as to release open datasets and source code for Web service research.
+With both datasets and source code publicly released, our WS-DREAM repository would allow easily reproducing the existing approaches and give flexibility of extending new ones, which hopefully inspires more research efforts in the Service Society.